robert17/iotf-rtd/docs/libraries/python_cli_for_devices.rst

 The constructor builds the client instance, and accepts an options dict containing the following definitions:

-* org - Your organization ID
+* org - Your organization ID.
-* type - The type of your device
+* type - The type of your device.
-* id - The ID of your device
+* id - The ID of your device.
-* auth-method - Method of authentication (the only value currently supported is "token")
+* auth-method - Method of authentication (the only value currently supported is "token").
-* auth-token - API key token (required if auth-method is "token")
+* auth-token - API key token (required if auth-method is "token").

-If no options dict is provided, the client will connect to the Internet of Things Foundation Quickstart.
+If no options dict is provided, the client will connect to the Internet of Things Foundation Quickstart, and default to an unregistered device.

 .. code:: python